taw/puzzle-solvers/README.md

 * nurikabe: my approach is probably not going to work

 ### Ruby version

+After writing those I decided to write Ruby interface for Z3 as well.
+Currently it's in fairly experimental stage, so it's probably still better to use Python 2 for serious business.

 Solvers in the repository have Ruby versions available at https://github.com/taw/z3/tree/master/examples